-Special PFDs are available for skiing and other water sports.
-These PFDs are constructed with materials suitable for high impact falls into the water.
+- If a Type V PFD is to be counted toward the minimum carriage requirements, it must be worn. - Special PFDs are available for skiing and other watersports.
+These PFDs are constructed with materials suitable for high impact falls.

 Keep the following PFD points in mind: